gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 which yet posterity may glory in.
 The one may be offended by what the other will read; the one may find reason to condemn what the other will esteem; the one may reject what the other will accept.

-# The Second Preface of Silvester Giraldus Cambrensis.
+# The Second Preface of Silvester Giraldus Cambrensis

 Having been often requested, and that by many persons, to write the history of such of the memorable acts performed in my own times as I have either heard reported by credible witnesses, or seen with my